VertebrateResequencing/wr/.docs/bugfixes/260903-1-incidental.md

     port bind, so the daemon dies in milliseconds.
 Unset, the hook still returns early and a normal run is unchanged.
-  - The old `#nosec G706` went with the `log.Printf` it annotated, and no new gosec finding replaced it; `make lint` still reports only the two pre-existing develop issues above.
+  - The old `#nosec G706` went with the `log.Printf` it annotated, and no new gosec finding replaced it: `make lint` reports no issue this change is responsible for, at either of the baselines the item above describes.
   - Regression test `TestJobqueueServerLog` drives the real binary as its own `--servermode` child with an unopenable path and asserts the process
     boundary: exit 1, the reason on combined output, and no `test daemon up`.